1031 Property Exchanges

 Why would I need a TIC Exchange?

-If you are interested in investing in larger scale investment grade investments that are professionally managed, such as shopping malls, office buildings, corporate headquarters and apartment complexes, these exchanges may be way to invest in such properties.
+If you are interested in investing in larger scale investment grade investments that are professionally managed, such as shopping malls, office buildings, corporate headquarters and apartment complexes, these exchanges may be the way to invest in such properties.
 Ownership in common stock in REITs does not qualify for 1031 exchanges.

 Things You Should Know